Jinwen-XU/jwjournal/README.md

   (( <0.45> {example-image-c}
 ```

-> It is also possible to write the date as `2023/01/01`.
+> It is also possible to write the date with other separators, such as `2023/01/01` or `2023.01.01`.

 > With the options `month-day-year` or `day-month-year`, you can also write date in the format `mm-dd-yyyy` or `dd-mm-yyyy`, respectively.
-You may refer to the English and French demo documents for examples.
+You may refer to the English, French and German demo documents for examples.

 Every day of the week has its unique color, like this:
 ![image](https://github.com/Jinwen-XU/jwjournal/raw/main/screenshots/demo2.png)